 - Get yourself some Aluminum rock screws from a local hardware shop.
 The ones with a hexagonal head and half-inch length work seamlessly over moss-covered surfaces.
 You can get a handful of them at an insanely low price.

 - When looking for cheap studs options, I came across a sport of bike racing on ice.
 These dirt bikes use steel studs by Kold Kutters on their tires, to gain traction while speeding on ice and snow.
 I have found that the same screws can pair perfectly with your wading boots and give you superb grip over surfaces as slippery as ice.
 Just look for ⅜ inch screws, which you can get for peanuts.
 Also, these steel studs are almost indestructible.

-Planning the Right Pattern for Studs Placement
+Planning the Right Pattern for Studs Placement is very important.

-In my experience, studs density should be more in the outer edges of your boots.
+In my experience, studs density should be more on the outer edges of your boots.
 Also, the heels and the area where the ball of your foot goes need more traction since these areas make the most contact with the ground.
 So stud these areas well.
 All other areas should be evenly studded.
 And remember not to go crazy!
-You need some rubber sole too for traction, so don’t fill it all up with steel.
+You need some rubber soles too for traction, so don’t fill it all up with steel.

 Like the 8 Fans Men’s Fishing Hunting Wading Boots, many best wading boots provide a predefined pattern for studs placements.
 The circular grooves have a notch in between; that is where your studs should go.